Show All Answers

 The Village does not locate property lines or corners for properties owners.
 The Village on occasion will locate property lines and corners as part of a reconstruction project.
 If available, The Village will provide any archived survey information to assist the property owner or their surveyor in locating their property lines or corners.
 For more information contact the Engineering division.

-Yes, all property owners that need to remove a tree must obtain a tree removal permit from the Engineering Division.
+Yes, all property owners that need to remove a tree must obtain a tree removal permit.
 The permit is free and can usually be obtained the next business day.
-The applications are available online or stop into the Engineering Division office at Village Hall.
+The applications are available online or stop into the Community Development Department on the 2nd floor of Village Hall.

-The Village has surveyed the condition of all public streets and ranked based on their condition.
+The Village surveys and ranks the condition of all public streets.
 Typically, the worst streets are a candidate for total reconstruction.
 At that time, the conditions of underground utilities are reviewed as well.
 Streets that are in better condition are candidates for maintenance resurfacing.
 This prolongs the life of the street and the need for reconstruction.
 Maintenance resurfacing is less expensive per lane mile than reconstruction allowing the Village to upgrade streets at a reduced cost.
 For more information, contact the Engineering department.

 Most property is not located in the floodway or floodplain; however, confirmation can be obtained by contacting the Community Development Department at 847-551-3478.